brunofarache/liferay-sdk-builder/README.md

 }
 ```

-If you are using an older version of Gradle, or want to use it from a
+If you are using an older version of Gradle or want to use it from a subproject:
-subproject:

 ```groovy
 buildscript {